wp-plugins/sync-facebook-events/readme.txt

 Q: Why do I get a blank screen when running an update?

 A: Check your Facebook App ID, Facebook App Secret and Facebook UID.
-One of them is probably incorect.
+One of them is probably incorrect.

 Q: Why doesn't Modern Tribe just provide this functionality within their own plugin?